Metric Hub

 # scalar = a single value is returned

-# histogram = an array of histograms is returned
+# histogram = an array of scalars is returned

 type = "scalar"